-As we mark Employee Ownership day, our Director of Learning & Influence Genevieve Maitland Hudson shares the first of our new miniseries of four blogs on shared ownership in business.
+As we mark Employee Ownership day, our Director of Learning & Influence Genevieve Maitland Hudson shares the first of our new miniseries of blogs on shared ownership in business.

 Today marks Employee Ownership Day 2019.
 For those not in the know, employee-owned businesses are entirely or significantly owned by their employees.